-The 13th Annual Milwaukee River Challenge will splash into town again this September 21st, with racing along the Menomonee and Milwaukee
+The 15th Annual Milwaukee River Challenge will splash into town again this Saturday, September 19th, with racing along the Menomonee

-More than a dozen bridges dot the course and offer spectators intimate views of the racing and blade work.
+more than a dozen bridges that dotted the course and offered spectators intimate views of the racing and blade work.

 In the Men's Open 8 event, the Milwaukee School of Engineering briefly overtook the Men's National Team with brilliant bladework